rajhseg/Blazor.Extensions.RCanvas/README.md

 This repo is consists of Canvas integration in Blazor

 Run below npm commands in vscode terminal.
-1. select Blazor.Extensions.RCanvas Project
+1. Select "Blazor.Extensions.RCanvas" Project
-2. type npm install typescript in terminal
+2. Type "npm install typescript" in terminal
-3. ctrl+shift+b in vscode, then select tsconfig.json for build the TS files in this project.
+3. Ctrl+Shift+B in vscode, then select tsconfig.json for build the TS files in this project.
 4. Run the Project and see the Canvas is rendered when you click the button.

 ### How to use